-Before becoming Permanent Secretary for MOJ, Richard Heaton was Permanent Secretary for the Cabinet Office (from August 2012).
-He has also been First Parliamentary Counsel since February 2012.
+Richard Heaton has been Permanent Secretary for MOJ since August 2015.
+Before that he was Permanent Secretary for the Cabinet Office (from August 2012).

 Sir Richard started his career as a barrister, and joined the Home Office as a legal adviser in 1991.
 He then worked in legal teams across government, focussing particularly on criminal law, the constitution, and human rights law.